TIBCOSoftware/snappydata/docs/install/system_requirements.md

 * Time synchronization service such as Network Time Protocol (NTP).

+* cURL must be installed on lead nodes for snappy scripts to work.
+On Red Hat based systems it can be installed using `sudo yum install curl` while on Debian/Ubuntu based systems, you can install using `sudo apt-get install curl `command.

 !!!
 Note
 	* For troubleshooting, you must run a time synchronization service on all hosts.
 Synchronized time stamps allow you to merge log messages from different hosts, for an accurate chronological history of a distributed run.